Organizational Leadership M.S.

 - Demand for Leadership Professionals

-Job growth is expected by 2029 in areas that have opportunities for leadership professionals, such as healthcare support (22.6%), community and social services (12.5%), service occupations (7.7%), and business and financial operations (5.3%).
+By 2029, job growth is expected in areas that have opportunities for leadership professionals, such as healthcare support (22.6%), community and social services (12.5%), service occupations (7.7%), and business and financial operations (5.3%).
 These and other occupational fields all need organizational leadership professionals.
 These include positions and qualities such as department and team leaders and supervisors, human resources personnel, program coordinators, strategic thinkers, communicators, conflict mediators, trainers, decision-makers, ethical leaders, analysts, problem solvers, change agents, researchers, evaluators, program evaluators, project developers, and employee or constituent relations people.